Hebrews

 Obtaining a Good Testimony Through Faith

-The author of Hebrews wants to tell about many others who were great men and women of faith, but time will not permit it.
-So he just lists a number of people in Biblical history who did mighty deeds of faith.
-From this variety of personalities we can see how faith can operate i …
+The author of Hebrews wants to talk about many others who were great men and women of faith, but time will not permit it.
+He lists several people in Biblical history who did mighty deeds of faith.
+From this variety of personalities, we can see how faith can operate in the life of any person who …

 By Faith They Overcame